bwedgar/InternetOfThings/tips.md

+#INTERNET OF THINGS
 I automate things around my home using an ESP32 microcontroller, Blynk app on my iPhone and IFTTT.
 I program the ESP32 using the Arduino IDE following the instructions from RandomNerdTutorials.com but use Blynk rather than a Web Client to communicate with the ESP32

 ##To send data from the ESP32 to the Blynk app on the iPhone
 on the hardware code add
 make a Blynk timer say
 Add the code below;
 timerLightOn() {
 Blynk.virtualWrite(V6,1); where V1 is the virtual pin being written to and 1 is the value being written